-Smart Twitter, and it’s one of the few apps to help update Facebook profile.
+Soon found an app called Smart Twitter, and it’s one of the few apps to help update Facebook profile.
 In addition, its description said it filters users’ tweets, so only messages, not replies or retweets, are shown.
 It seemed to work as described.
 Wait!
 Since most of my tweets are replies, it’s likely that my profile page will not be updated as frequently as I tweet.

 Hmmm… Decided to leave a note here in a longer version whenever I write an important update on my Twitter.
 Anyway, it’s great to be back!
 (EDIT: Originally for Facebook Note)

 (EDIT: Because my decision was too late, I had to move quickly.
-Spent some time searching for crash courses to help me pass the TCT test.
+Spent some time looking for crash courses to help me pass the TCT test.
 There was no such a thing.
 As a last resort, I knocked on the door of KST, an association for professional translators.)